Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 * [Asynchronous Distributed ADMM for Consensus Optimization](http://proceedings.mlr.press/v32/zhange14.pdf)
 * [Notes on Distributed ADMM](https://mojmirmutny.weebly.com/uploads/4/1/2/3/41232833/notes.pdf)

-****

-**Monotone Operator Splitting Methods for Optimization**
+### Monotone Operator Splitting Methods for Optimization

+Monotone operator splitting methods, which originated in the late 1970’s in the context of partial differential equations, have started to be highly effective for modeling and solving a wide range of data analysis and processing problems, in particular high-dimensional statistical data analysis.

 Operator splitting is to decompose one omplicated operator(procedure) into some simple operators (procedures).
 For example, ADMM splits the maxmin operator of the augmented Lagrangian into 3 opertors:
 $$
 \arg\min_{x,y}\max_{\lambda} L_{\beta}(x,y\mid \lambda)
 $$